justinj/cubeseer/README.md

 --------------------------

 * Cube rendering
-  * Ignoring certain stickers (gray)
   * 3D view
   * Rounded side stickers, like VisualCube has

 * Cube representing
-  * Create from a case rather than an alg (just invert the alg first)
   * Create by explicitly setting each sticker

 Cube Representation